Global payments

 Why Do You Require a SWIFT/BIC Code?
 (Indian Transaction Use Cases)

-• Sending money abroad – For education, investments, or personal use.
+• Sending money abroad: A SWIFT code is also necessary for sending money abroad for education, investments, or personal use.

 How to Find Your Bank's SWIFT Code: A Step-by-Step Guide